SirShkolnik-WonderLand/SmartStart_web/documentation/README.md

 3. Test your changes thoroughly
 4. Update relevant documentation

+---

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---

+**🎉 SmartStart Platform is now a complete startup ecosystem with integrated legal, company, team, user, contribution, and financial management systems!**

 **Ready to get started?** Choose your path above and dive into the documentation that matters most to you! 🚀